saiilla/sonic-mgmt/sdn_tests/testplans/gNMI-GET-SET-Operation-testplan.md

 ```

 Validation:
-  - SET response should contain a failure message, also verifies none of the other paths values are changed and there shouldn’t be any values populated for xyz path
+  - SET response should contain a failure message, also verify that none of the other paths values are changed and there shouldn’t be any values populated for xyz path

-### Replace Expectation
+### Set Replace Expectation

-The expectation is for the gNMI server to process the valid replace request and populate the leaf nodes with the values specified in the request payload and return the valid response to the client.
-If the leaf nodes are not present in the payload then the server should populate them with the default values.
+The expectation is for the gNMI server to process the valid Set Replace request and populate the leaf nodes with the values specified in the request payload and return the valid response to the client.
+If the leaf nodes are not present in the payload, then the server should populate them with the default values.

-### Test 1: Send a Replace request for a branch in a default state to mutate a single leaf
+### Test 1: Send a Set Replace request for a branch in a default state to mutate a single leaf

-Condition to test: replace request for a single leaf
+Condition to test: Set Replace request for a single leaf

 ```
 path: { origin: "openconfig" elem: { name:"interfaces" } elem: { name:"interface" key: { key: "name" value: "EthernetX" } }  elem: { name:"config" } elem: { name:"description" } }